-Pension costs (excluding net interest cost) in 2012 would have been approximately EUR 111 million lower as a result of the application of IAS 19R, mainly due the elimination of amortization of actuarial gains and losses through the income statement (EUR 91 million) and the replacement of interest cost and expected return on plan assets (a EUR 20 million expense) by a net interest cost amount which will be presented as other financial results.
-This net interest cost under IAS 19R relating to the pension provision amounted to EUR 36 million in 2012.
+Pension costs (excluding net interest cost) in 2012 will be restated to be approximately EUR 111 million lower as a result of the application of IAS 19R, mainly due the elimination of amortization of actuarial gains and losses through the income statement (EUR 91 million) and the replacement of interest cost and expected return on plan assets (a EUR 20 million expense) by a net interest cost amount which will be presented as other financial results.
+This net interest cost under IAS 19R relating to the pension provision will amount to EUR 36 million in 2012.